Degree Distributions in Recursive Trees with Fitnesses: Analysis of assuming c2 C2

 In the following subsections, unless otherwise specified, we let $B$ denote an arbitrary element of the family $\hyperlink{family}{\mathscr{F}}$ defined in \eqref{eq:determining-class}.
-Let $N^{\eta}_{k}(t,B)$ be the number of vertices of degree $k \ell$ with weight in $B$ that arrived after time $\eta t$.
-Then, since $N^{\eta}_{k}(t,B) < N_{k}(t,B) < N^{\eta}_{k}(t,B) + \eta \ell t$, we have
+Let $N_{\eta, k}(t,B)$ be the number of vertices of degree $k \ell$ with weight in $B$ that arrived after time $\eta t$.
+Then, since $N_{\eta, k}(t,B) \leq N_{k}(t,B) \leq N_{\eta, k}(t,B) + \eta \ell t$, we have

-Thus, to obtain an upper bound for the convergence of the mean, it suffices to prove that In what follows, we use the notation $d_{i}(t)$ to denote the out-degree at time $t$ of a fixed vertex born at time $i$.
+Thus, to obtain an upper bound for the convergence of the mean, it suffices to prove that In what follows, we use the notation $d_{i}(t)$ to denote the out-degree at time $t$ of the vertex $i$ born at time $i_0 := \lfloor i/\ell \rfloor$.
 We then have,